SceneView/sceneview-flutter/README.md

-# sceneview-flutter
+# SceneView Flutter
 SceneView Flutter is a 3D and AR Flutter Android View with Google Filament and ARCore.
 This is a Sceneform replacement in Flutter

-# Currently this is not a functional plugin!
+# This is a sample project of using SceneView with Flutter
-This code only servers to demonstrate how to integrate SceneView in a android flutter app natively.
+This code only serves to demonstrate how to integrate SceneView in a Android Flutter app natively.